History of Berlin

 The USSR created East Germany (German Democratic Republic) on 7 October 1949.

-The Cold War arose in 1947 until 1991 because of the geopolitical tension between the U.S. and the Soviet Union.
+The Cold War arose from 1947 until 1991 because of the geopolitical tension between the U.S. and the Soviet Union.
 Both countries initiated an arms race.

 During the Cold War, West Germany rejected numerous proposals of unification by Moscow because it was unwilling to give up Upper Silesia, Farther Pomerania and East Prussia.